12 Top-Rated Things to Do in Great Falls, MT

-Great Falls is an excellent basecamp on the Mighty Missouri River in Central Montana.
-Alongside being the third-largest city in Montana, with a population nearing 60,000 residents, it offers excellent access to this northern part of the state, where the outdoors expands unimpeded.
-Bountiful gardens, mountain views, and freshwater springs dot this city alongside its rugged history.
+Great Falls is an excellent base camp on the Mighty Missouri River in Central Montana.
+Alongside being the third-largest city in Montana, with a population nearing 60,000 residents, it offers excellent access and sightseeing in this northern part of the state, where the outdoors runs unimpeded.
+Bountiful gardens, mountain views, freshwater springs, and several beautiful places to visit dot this city alongside its rugged history.

-Famous characters to make their way through Great Falls include Lewis and Clark and the Corps of Discovery.
-The renowned Cowboy Artist, C.M.
-Russell, also lived in Great Falls at the height of his career at the turn of the 20th century.
+Famous characters in Great Falls history include Lewis and Clark and the Corps of Discovery.
+The renowned Cowboy Artist C.M.
+Russell also lived in Great Falls at the height of his career at the turn of the 20th century.
 Visitors have several opportunities to learn more about these influential visitors at places like the Lewis and Clark Interpretive Center and the C.M.
 Russell Museum.

 Whatever brings you to Great Falls, plan on spending time outside.
 The 60-mile River's Edge Trail is the main pedestrian route, following the contours of the Missouri River throughout town.
 This sprawling pathway connects several of the city's top attractions, including an array of public parks.